 What’s the culprit for this issue?
-Poor SEO ranking—your website probably isn’t showing up in search results so customers can’t find and visit your site.
+Probably poor SEO ranking.
+In short, your website probably doesn’t show up in search results so customers can’t find and visit your site.
 Because algorithms favor regularly published, relevant, and high-quality content, as well as great SEO, you need to tweak copy and UX.
 A back-end UX revisit will install plug-in updates to improve overall user experience to boost your SEO ranking.
 A copy refresh will ensure your website has keywords and a broad range of content so search engines deem it useful for people—and rank it accordingly.

 Your website has high bounce rates.

 Marketers test every aspect of web pages for a reason—because small choices like button color and position can cause users to buy something or leave your page forever!
 When you open analytics, do you notice certain pages of your website experience high bounce rates?
 This is most likely a UX or copy issue.

 To determine the core problem, investigate the pages with high bounce rates with heat mapping software.
 If you notice the majority of users skip passed a button or seem to leave your website in the same place, you can zero in on what you should fix.
 Improving bounce rates also improves your SEO because it tells algorithms that users take time to consume your content—an indicator that your website provides value and should be ranked better for others to find!

 Your website has great traffic, but poor conversions and leads.

 If people come to your website, you can’t blame your SEO ranking.
 You’re having an issue closing the deal—which means your website or individual landing page is lacking something.
 This may be a UX issue (like a disjointed check-out process, slow load time, or too many steps) or a copy issue that doesn’t provide potential customers with the information they seek.
 When a developer and content strategist look at your website, they’ll determine the points that need finessing to remedy this problem.
 Here are some more tips for more effective landing pages.